AhsanBeshal/Java-Programs/UPS Project/README.txt

-This project should be launched from Input class first!!!
+This project should be launched from Input class first!

 This project represents UPS's delivery system.
 When it is launched it will ask the user/driver for 3 inputs.